Preparing for Retirement? This Checklist Helps You Avoid Costly Mistakes

 You’ve put in the years.
 You’ve done the work, saved consistently, maybe even knocked out the mortgage.
 Now comes the part that looks easy on paper: retirement.
 But this is exactly where things can fall apart fast.

-This checklist breaks down what actually matters: spending plans, income strategy, taxes, and more.
-This isn’t theory.
-It’s the kind of planning that keeps your money working while you stop.
+So let’s take a closer look at what actually matters: your spending number, income plan, taxes, healthcare, and more.
+This is the kind of planning that keeps your money working while you finally get to stop.

 Every situation is different, so adjust as needed.
 But the goal stays the same.
 Read this, use it, and retire on your terms.